maziac/z80dismblr/Readme.md

 At the moment there is no npm install package available but you can install the executable directly.
 Executables exist for Windows, Mac and Linux.
-Simply download [here](https://github.com/maziac/z80dismblr/releases), unzip and execute from the command line.
+Just download [here](https://github.com/maziac/z80dismblr/releases), unzip and execute from the command line.

 ## Usage